rkmtlab/multi-ems/README.md

 - Take care of the output voltage.
 While manipulating the output by the analog version, the volume may rotate in unintended conditions.
 - See LICENCE.
 - Follow the Liabilirt Waiver before usage.

+## Developing your own Board

+Note that there are some errors in the .brd and .sch data (to be fixed).
+- The transistor should be attached the opposite way.
+- Model number differs in the .sch (follow the partslist.txt).

 ## Liability Waiver